FDA Targets Cigar Makers, Threatening 119-Year-Old Business

 “I don’t blame them,” said Newman.
 “Their job is to regulate youth access to tobacco, and it’s our job to explain to them how totally unfair it would be to regulate our industry the same way they regulate cigarettes.
 It’s apples and oranges.”

-In April, a 67-page proposed rule was published in the federal registry.
+In April, a 67-page proposed rule was published in the Federal Register.
 When finalized, it will require J.C.
 Newman Cigar Co. to:

 - Obtain federal approval before offering any new cigar product.